Flotomate/product_docs/source/admin/admin-customization/ad-status.rst

    a.
 Open

    b.
+In Progress (can be changed)

+   c.
 Pending On Requestor

-   c.
+   d.
 Pending in Approval

-   d.
+   e.
 Pending On Technician

-   e.
+   f.
 Resolved

-   f.
+   g.
 Closed

 -  **Problem**: